-Don't worry if you have a smart meter either - although your new supplier may not be able to use the smart meter you were provided with, they will still take regular meter readings to ensure your energy usage is being measured accurately.
-Once you're settled in with your new supplier, or you choose to switch to another one, your smart meter will work again in the future.
+Don't worry if you have a smart meter, either.
+Although your new supplier may not be able to use the smart meter you were provided with, they will still take regular meter readings to ensure your energy usage is being measured accurately.
+Once you're settled in with your new supplier or you choose to switch to another one, your smart meter will work again in the future.

 You don't need to worry about this - simply leave everything to Ofgem, that's what they're there for.
 If you have any outstanding credit or debt, this will be sorted through the new supplier that Ofgem allocates to you.